IrinaBallesteros/IrinaBallesteros/README.md

 - 📫 How to reach me **ballesterosirina1@gmail.com**

-- ⚡ Fun fact **I am passionate about reading, continuing education and training.
-My life purpose is to promote wellness, personal growth and healthy lifestyles.**
+- ⚡ Fun fact **My ideal life is to enjoy my role in technology, continue challenging myself with learning and provide value for well-being and security with my time in the world.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">